Rubber Vs Urethane Weights | What's The Difference

 Which should you choose?

-Urethane benefits from its harness.
+Urethane benefits from its hardness.
 It is far more tear resistant than rubber.
 If your gym is going to be customizing its plates and dumbbells, you want to choose urethane.
 Urethane plates also have a precise color reproduction and will look amazing when finished.
-Rubber tends to have a more duller looks and will be not able to reproduce logos to the same precision.
+Rubber tends to have a more duller look and will be not able to reproduce logos to the same precision.
 The "downside" of urethane is it's feel.
 Some users do not like the feel of urethane.
 If you've ever picked up an Iron Grip urethane dumbbell it will feel as if though you were touching hard plastic.
 Urethane tends to have a plastic-looking surface that some customers don't like.
 Because of the components urethane also tends to be more slippery in the hand.
 That's why it's essential to buy a good brand with gripped plates.
+The TAG Urethane Plates are a great buy.
+They feature some of the highest grade urethane at relatively low prices compared to other brands.

 Not all dumbbells or plates are created equal